meddbase/isotope80/README.md

 The examples presented here will use ChromeDriver and assume that you have both `Isotope80.Isotope` and `LanguageExt.Prelude` as static usings.

 ## Running Within a Test Framework
-A common mechanism for running web automation tests it to utilise a unit testing framework such as NUnit or XUnit.
+A common method for running web automation tests it to utilise a unit testing framework such as NUnit or XUnit.
 These frameworks rely on catching exceptions to determine if a test has failed.
 Since Isotope handles exceptions for you we provide a special function to use for this purpose: `RunAndThrowOnError`.
 This function runs the automation and if the end result is a failure it handles cleaning up your WebDriver instance before throwing the exception for the test framework to deal with.

 ## Logging
-Isotope provides a built in logging mechnanism to ensure that detailed output of browser automations can be gathered.
+Isotope provides a built in logging mechanism to ensure that detailed output of browser automations can be gathered.
 Anywhere within an Isotope declaration can use `log` to add to the logs.

 ```cs
 from _1 in log("Update Window Size")